 What is the wrath of God?
-The word wrath (orge) refers to a settled, determined indignation against sinful mankind.
+The word wrath (orge) refers to His settled, determined indignation against sinful mankind.
 It is His holy vengeance that reacts in judgment against all that is unholy.
 It is His righteous indignation and fierce anger against all that does not conform to His perfect character.
-In the book of Romans, Paul pulls no punches, but repeatedly addresses this aspect of God’s perfect character (1:18; 2:5,8; 3:5; 4:15; 5:9; 9:22; 12:19).
+In the book of Romans, Paul pulls no punches, but repeatedly addresses this aspect of God’s perfect holiness (1:18; 2:5,8; 3:5; 4:15; 5:9; 9:22; 12:19).

-To summarize, whether a person has heard the name of Christ or not, the entire human race is found guilty before God and is under His eternal condemnation.
-The human race has been weighed in the balances of divine justice and are found wanting.
-There is no excuse that any sinner can render to God to escape the judgment before Him.
+Whether a person has heard the name of Christ or not, he is guilty before God.
+Such a person is under eternal condemnation just like the person who has heard the gospel and rejected it.
+The human race has been weighed in the divine balances of inflexible justice and are all found wanting.
+There is no excuse that any sinner can offer God to escape his condemnation in the final judgment.
 On the last day, Paul says that every mouth will be closed before God (Romans 3:19).
-No guilty sinner will be able to open his mouth to render a counter-argument against God.
+No guilty sinner can open his mouth to render a counter-argument against God.

 I. The Revelation of God (1:19)

-As Paul is speaking in verse 19, he is referring to general revelation.
+As Paul writes in verse 19, he is referring to general revelation.
 He is addressing what is generally revealed by God, about Himself, to all men.
 When Paul writes in verse 19, "that which is known about God," he is referring to the truth about His existence and attributes.
 When he explains that this knowledge "is evident," he means that this truth about God is clearly seen.
 It is obvious to all people.
 This divine self-disclosure is out in the open.
 The fact of God’s existence is not hidden from the human race.
 No matter where a person is on planet earth, the reality of the person of the person of God is glaringly obvious to all.

 At the end of verse 19, Paul further explains, "for God made it evident to them."
 This is an important statement, because no man has ever found God on his own.
 God must take the initiative to reveal Himself to man.
 God must make the truth about Himself evident.
 If God is to be known, He must act first and disclose Himself to the human race.